Female Prison Inmates Struggle at Alabama Prison for Women

 Years of Abuse in Alabama Prison for Women

-While abusive prison employees are, and have been, an ongoing problem at the prison, local lawmakers argue that there are three other reasons responsible for these abhorrent conditions:
+While abusive prison employees are and have been an ongoing problem at the prison, local lawmakers argue that there are three other reasons responsible for these abhorrent conditions:

 • Prison Overcrowding: Prison officials at the Julia Tutwiler Prison for Women claim that overcrowding is one of the issues that has contributed to the pattern of sexual abuse.
-Republican lawmaker Cam Ward claimed that one of the major issues concerns longer sentences that seem to keep the prisons packed beyond capacity for extended periods of time.
+Republican lawmaker Cam Ward contended that one of the major issues concerns longer sentences that seem to keep the prisons packed beyond capacity for extended periods of time.
 While prison overcrowding is a real problem in the United States and abroad, it is most certainly not an excuse for sexual assaults in American prisons nor for prison guards to rape female prison inmates (or male prison inmates, for that matter).

-The sexual abuse at the Julia Tutwiler Prison for Women is so pronounced that some female prison inmates are having their rapist’s babies without consequence, and it’s believed that the problem isn’t solely at the prison in question, but prevalent throughout the rest of the Alabama prison and jail system, particularly where female prisoners are concerned.
+The sexual abuse at the Julia Tutwiler Prison for Women is so pronounced that some female prison inmates are having their rapist’s babies without consequence, and it’s believed that the problem isn’t solely at the prison in question but prevalent throughout the rest of the Alabama prison and jail system, particularly where female prisoners are concerned.

 The Culture of the Julia Tutwiler Prison for Women